Faith; the Golden Key

 A Sermon on Acts 24:24Read more

-How is the Gospel to be preached and listened to?
-Find the answer to these questions as Dr. Martyn Lloyd-Jones preaches the truths found in Acts 24:24 to Bridgnorth Baptist Church in 1975.
+In this sermon on Acts 24:24 titled “Faith: The Golden Key” that Dr. Martyn Lloyd-Jones preached to Bridgnorth Baptist Church in 1975, he focused on how the gospel is to be preached and listened to.
 The tragic story of Felix and Priscilla unfolds as a prisoner talks to this Roman governor and princess.
 What happened then is still needed now.
-Take a look at the Ten Commandments and God's design for man to be made in His image as a righteous companion.
-Temperance and self control are crucial.
-Man, made of both body and soul, will one day stand before God in judgement.
-What is the distinct characteristic dividing man and animal?
-Is man merely a product of his instincts?
-Surely not!
-The Gospel is absolutely necessary for man's hope and it is at this very point in which God steps in.
-Turn to God, cry out for mercy, and He will give it to you.
-Christ died that men might be forgiven and made good.
-It only requires your belief.
-Heed the warnings of the story of Felix and Priscilla as the "Night of Nights" in Pompeii ended in tragedy.
-Confess your sin!
+Take a look at the Ten Commandments and God’s design for humanity to be made in His image as a righteous companion.
+Temperance and self-control are crucial.
+All people are made of both body and soul and will one day stand before God in judgment.
+What distinct characteristic divides human and animal?
+Are humans merely a product of their instincts?
+Surely not.
+The gospel is absolutely necessary for humanity’s hope and it is at this very point in which God steps in.
+Turn to God, cry out for mercy, and He will give it.
+Christ died that all might be forgiven and made good; it only requires belief.
+Unbelievers should heed the warnings of the story of Felix and Priscilla as the “Night of Nights” in Pompeii ended in tragedy for them and confess their sin today.

 Additional Scripture Translations

 24Now some days later Felix arrived with Drusilla his wife, who was Jewish, and he sent for Paul and heard him speak about faith in Christ Jesus.